belen-albeza/mini-deck/README.md

 You might also want to concatenate all the CSS files and JS into bundles.

+### Styling

+You should be editing `simple-theme.css`, or create your own CSS file.
+Avoid tweaking `minideck.css`, since it contains the (tiny) core base of styles for the slide deck to work.

 ### Syntax highlighting for source code

 [Prism](https://prismjs.com) has been included in `vendor/` for syntax highlighting.